Michigan Learner’s Permit: A First-Time Teen Driver Guide

 Michigan Driver’s Ed Program

 The Michigan Driver’s Ed program is divided into two parts.
-To get accepted into the program, you must be 14 years and 9 months old.
-Now, to begin the first segment of your Driver’s Ed, you must do:
+You must be 14 years and nine months old to get accepted into the program.
+Now, to begin the first segment of your Driver’s Ed, you must do the following:

 - 24 hours of class instruction